ekaitzht/skeleton/README.md

 2. Push your code to github this will trigger a CI/CD tool like Jenkins, Travis CI, etc.
 3. The CI/CD tool will build your docker containers and run your unit tests and integration tests.
 4. Open a pull request and review the code with your workmates.
-5. Merge the pull request if the tests are green the code would be merge to master.
+5. If the tests are green you could merge your branch.
+6. The CI/CD tool will build a production image and pushed to docker registry like Docker Hub.
-6. After the this merge to master the CI/CD tool will deploy to AWS.
-I am omiting that in a production environment we will have QA environment may be preprod environment where more heavy tests will execute like e2e tests, performance testing, etc. Also not mentioning the kind of architeture we want to use in AWS we could use EC2, ELK stack for more scability/flexibilty, or to use a simple AWS Beanstalk server if we don't want a lot control.
+7. After the this merge to master the CI/CD AWS will use the image pushed to Docker hub to deploy.
+I am omitting that in a production environment we will have QA environment may be preprod environment where more heavy tests will execute like e2e tests, performance testing, etc. Also not mentioning the kind of architeture we want to use in AWS we could use EC2, ELK stack for more scability/flexibilty, or to use a simple AWS Beanstalk server if we don't want a lot control.